NormandErwan/ArucoUnity/README.md

 cmake --build . --config Release --target INSTALL
 ```

 The installation will copy the library into the `<aruco_unity_directory>/bin`, `<aruco_unity_directory>/lib` and `<aruco_unity_directory>/src/aruco_unity_package/Assets/Plugins` folders.
 It will also copy the OpenCV libraries.
-Make sure Unity is closed during the
-installation, unless the build will fail.
+Make sure Unity is closed during the installation, unless the build will fail.

 ### Export the ArucoUnity package

 Open `<aruco_unity_directory>/src/aruco_unity_package` folder in Unity.
 There should be no errors on the Console panel.

-On the Project panel, select the ArucoUnity folder.
-Make a right clik on it, select "Export package", then the "Export"
-button on the opened window.
+A new entry named "ArUco Unity" is in the menu bar.
+Open it and select "Export package".

 ## Tests